COSC3020/theory-vs-practice-livi5599/README.md

 Bullet 1

 1. Asymptotic analysis is theoretical, as it describes algorithm behavior with a set of unspecific inputs.
-It doesn’t always take into account the size of the input it is dealing with.
 Actual performance is empirical, as it describes algorithm behavior with a specific set of inputs.
 The two are different, as actual performance depends on constants and machine performance, whereas asymptotic analysis ignores those factors.

 2. Actual performance is affected by hardware, software, and the characteristics of the input data, whereas asymptotic analysis is primarily affected by the input size.